 Check Out the Sultanahmet Square

-During the times when Istanbul was Constantinople, the Sultanahmet square was the main place for events and gatherings.
+The Sultanahmet square was the main place for events and gatherings when the city was known as “Constantinople”.
 Chariot races were even conducted here and crumbling walls outline what remains of the 2000-year-old hippodrome.

 Submerge into the Eerie Atmosphere of the Basilica Cistern

 Istanbul’s eerie Basilica Cistern leads travellers deep underground, to what feels like another city entirely.
-The cistern was constructed by the Byzantines in 532 and gained its name as a result of its location – originally beneath the Stoa Basilica.
+The cistern was constructed by the Byzantines in 532 and gained its name as a result of its location.
+It was originally built beneath the Stoa Basilica.